ryanmaclean/ai-tools-experiments/README.md

 ## Recent Improvements

+### YouTube Embed Functionality Integration

+- **YouTube Video Embeds** have been successfully integrated for episodes with video content
+- **In-Place Video Playback** allows users to watch videos directly on the episode cards without navigating away
+- **Close Button** enables returning to the thumbnail view after watching videos
+- **Episode Support** includes YouTube embeds for episodes 01, 04, 06, 08, and 20
+- **Production-Matching Layout** ensures the site maintains the exact same visual appearance as ai-tools-lab.com

 ### Datadog RUM Integration and Synthetic Tests

 - **Datadog RUM** (Real User Monitoring) has been successfully integrated using the CDN approach for better cross-platform compatibility